ksonnet/ksonnet/docs/cli-reference/ks_env_list.md

 ### Options

 ```
   -h, --help            help for list
+  -o, --output string   Output format.
+One of: json|wide
 ```

 ### Options inherited from parent commands